ChandaLab/DISC/docs/Manual.md

 ### Additional plotting
 Histograms of SNR, number of identified states, and dwell times can be created via the `Plots` menu.
 In each case, only idealized traces are accounted for.

 The dwell time histogram will have plots for each state across the entire channel, and each plot will have an ideal (exponential) fit superposed on it.
+The data from these histograms can be exported, as is optioned in a dialog that opens when the histograms are.
+See [Exporting dwell analysis](#saving_export_dwell) for more info.

 <a id="saving"></a>
 ## Saving Data